-In State Fiscal Year 2020, Project C.A.R.E. provided care consultation services to 722 non-Medicaid family caregivers of which 586 caregivers received respite care vouchers; 406 or 69% of those receiving respite were new to the program this year.
-A caregiver may receive up to three \$500 vouchers annually however 64% of the 586 caregivers were awarded a single voucher as compared to 60% in FY 2019.
+In State Fiscal Year 2021, Project C.A.R.E. provided care consultation services to 572 non-Medicaid family caregivers of which 484 caregivers received respite care vouchers; 318 or 66% of those receiving respite were new to the program this year.
+A caregiver may receive up to three \$500 vouchers annually however 48% of the 484 caregivers were awarded 2-3 vouchers compared to 36% in FY 2020 and 40% in FY 2019.
 Consumer-directed respite services were performed based upon the needs and wishes of the unpaid caregiver with service options including in-home respite services, group respite (adult day care/adult day health care), or in special cases, overnight facility-based care.
-Project C.A.R.E. reached caregivers in 96 counties in FY 2020.
-As of June 30, 2020, approximately 115 unpaid family caregivers were waiting to enroll into Project C.A.R.E. and many enrolled caregivers were requesting additional respite.
-The six FTE

-Project C.A.R.E. family consultants work at their fullest capacity effectively utilizing 97% of the state appropriation.
+Project C.A.R.E. reached caregivers in 97 counties in FY 2021.
+As of June 30, 2021, approximately 133 unpaid family caregivers (up from 115 in FY2020) were waiting to enroll into Project C.A.R.E. and many enrolled caregivers were requesting additional respite.
+The six FTE Project C.A.R.E. family consultants work at their fullest capacity effectively utilizing 94% of the state appropriation; 99% of the respite budget was utilized for direct services.